-Aspen (Populus tremuloides) plays a crucial role in ungulate species health by supporting diverse forage, ensuring adequate fawn rearing, and providing cover from predators.
+Aspen trees (Populus tremuloides) play a crucial role in ungulate species health by supporting diverse forage, ensuring adequate fawn rearing, and providing cover from predators.
 This project is the first of two terms that will correlate burn history and ungulate species distribution in the Laramie Mountain Range, Wyoming.
 We used multi-temporal and multi-spectral indices to create a time series of the regional fire history, identify fire return intervals, and determine the intensity of each fire event.
 Our findings supplement the data on ungulate species distribution to be modeled during the following term.

 Abstract:

-The Laramie Mountain Range located in southeastern Wyoming is a diverse community, which supports a multitude of natural and human activity.
+The Laramie Mountain Range, located in southeastern Wyoming, is a diverse community, which supports a multitude of natural and human activity.
 Recreational opportunities, ample views, and critical mule deer (Odocoileus hemionus) and elk (Cervus canadensis) habitat are facets that heavily depend upon the presence of aspen (Populous tremuloides) communities.
 However, the success of these relationships is inhibited by the limited distribution of aspen tree cover in the Laramie Range, which currently stands at one percent.
 The Laramie Mountain Ecological Forecasting project is comprised of two terms where the ultimate objective is to evaluate the carrying capacities of mule deer and elk in the Laramie Mountain Range by identifying current aspen distribution.
 Since aspen regeneration is correlated with post-fire environments, land cover data was utilized to map fire history, return interval, and severity to monitor aspen regeneration.
 Imagery was compiled from the Shuttle Radar Topography Mission (SRTM), Landsat 5 Thematic Mapper (TM), Landsat 7 Enhanced Thematic Mapper Plus (ETM+), and Landsat 8 Operational Land Imager (OLI) and Thermal Infrared Sensor (TIRS).
 The collected imagery was preprocessed and mosaicked using LandsatLinkr and visually inspected in ArcGIS for fire occurrence.
 The results were validated with supplementary data collected from the Moderate Resolution Imaging Spectroradiometer (MODIS), LANDFIRE Reference Database (LFRDB), Monitoring Trends in Burn Severity (MTBS), and United States Forest Service (USFS) Fire History Records.

 Community Concerns: